Natsu-Akatsuki/ros_cookbook/docs/README.md

 - [Interface](Beginner/Interface.md): How to use ROS interface (e.g. msg, srv, action)
 - [Launch](Beginner/Launch.md): How to use launch file
 - [Logger](Beginner/Logger.md): How to use logger
-- [Network](Beginner/Network.md): How to implement cross-computer communication
+- [Network Communication](Beginner/Network.md): How to implement cross-computer communication
 - [Node and Component](Beginner/Node%20and%20Component.md): How to write a basic ROS node and component
 - [Parameter Server](Beginner/Parameter%20Server.md): How to use parameter server
 - [Record](Beginner/Record.md): How to record and replay ROS interface